 Inoculate and observe cultures that have been incubated under microaerobic conditions to determine the tolerance for oxygen of certain bacteria.
 Cultures are grown in loosely capped tubes in an agarose medium.
 The depth at which a culture band is seen can be used as a measure of the oxygen tolerance of the cultures.
 If the organisms grow on the top of the agar, they are very tolerant of the presence of oxygen.
 Cultures appearing as bands below the surface of the agar are less tolerant (i.e. the farther below the surface, the less tolerant).

 Exchange (Students Draw Conclusions)

 1. Which organisms were the most oxygen tolerant?
 Which were the least oxygen tolerant?

 3. Create a scale with which you may rate the oxygen tolerance of the bacteria (eg. on a scale of 1 to 10).
-Make a drawing of each test tube illustrating the bacterial growth.

 4. Could oxygen possibly be a factor in the process of denitrification in Lake Bonney?

 5. What general conclusions can be drawn about the denitrifiers in Lake Bonney and their tolerance for oxygen?
 Can any conclusions be drawn?